 The most popular tours in Florida

-Devil’s Den Prehistoric Spring is located at 5390 NE 180 Ave, Williston, FL 32696.
+Devils Den Prehistoric Spring is at 5390 NE 180 Ave, Williston, FL 32696.
 Add the address to your GPS, and off you go.

-You have the address set long before you get into rural areas because there are plenty of places around here with no Wi-FI.
+You have the address set long before you enter rural areas because plenty of places here have no Wi-Fi.

 There’s no such thing as a “best time” per se.
-The Devil’s Den it’s popular year-round and does not have a low season.
-It gets packed with snorkelers in the summer, and it is very popular for SCUBA divers during the winter.
-It’s also a great place for couples to snorkel or SCUBA in!
+The Devils Den is popular year-round and has no low season.
+It gets packed with snorkelers in the summer and is very popular for SCUBA divers in winter.
+It’s also an excellent place for couples to snorkel or scuba!

-The Devil’s Den is essentially an underground cave spring that has an opening exposing it and providing light.
+The Devils Den is essentially an underground cave spring with an opening exposing it and providing light.
 This is formed by a karst window created from the dissolution of soluble rocks.

 The original opening at the surface appeared to be a sinkhole.
 Before 1990, visitors had to squeeze through a small hole to reach the spring waters.
 Once the cave became open to the public in the mid-1990s, the opening was enlarged to create a more accessible access point.
 Predominantly a dive center, the company that owns it offers scuba diving and snorkeling experiences.

-It took millions of years for Devil’s Den to form.
-Soft limestone rock, also known as karst, was dissolved by slightly acidic groundwater.
+It took millions of years for Devils Den to form.
+Soft limestone rock, known as karst, was dissolved by slightly acidic groundwater.
 Karst limestone is a soft rock containing ancient shells, plants, and animal remains.
 The organic material, such as shells, skeletons, and feces, was compressed under heavy pressure, resulting in limestone.
-The area is all that’s left from millions of years ago when Florida was a giant coral reef submerged under warm, shallow waters.
-Karst limestone is stunning, with holes poking through it, sometimes filled with water.
+The area is all left from millions of years ago when Florida was a giant coral reef submerged under warm, shallow waters.
+Karst limestone is stunning, with holes poking through it, sometimes water-filled.
 There are pinhole-sized holes and huge caverns.
 Also, in Florida, there are substantial cave networks beneath the ground.

 Reservations & Getting In

 Devil’s Den is open year-round, 364 days a year.
-It is not open on Christmas Day.
+It is not available on Christmas Day.

 The last water entry is at 4 pm, 1 hour before closing time, and the main gate closes at 5 pm.

-You enter via a concrete staircase that leads you to the top of the metal stairs that descend onto the platform at the bottom.
+You enter via a concrete staircase leading to the top of the metal stairs that descend onto the platform at the bottom.
 Entering the concrete steps is eerie.
-You don’t know what to expect even though you’ve seen the photos, making your heart race.
+Even though you’ve seen the photos, you don’t know what to expect, making your heart race.
 Then, when you visit the spring, it’s as if you’ve personally discovered an oasis—reminded that you did not by the group of people gathered on the entrance platform.

-Down the metal stairs to the entrance platform, and immediately you are awoken by the temperature of the water.
+Down the metal stairs to the entrance platform, and immediately, you are awoken by the temperature of the water.
 The underground river is a constant 72 degrees.
-Even on a hot summer’s day in Florida, it is chilly at first feel.
+It is chilly at first feel, even on a hot summer’s day in Florida.
 We opted to snorkel because we are not certified divers.
 And, even if we were not sure, I would dive here simply because I am a tad claustrophobic, and the depths here would be too much for me.
-Add to this; you can only see so far before you need a flashlight.
+Add to this, you can only see so far before you need a flashlight.
 This freaked me out.

 The cave reaches depths of 54 feet, and the surface is 120 feet wide.
 I must admit that it’s smaller than I anticipated.
 Or, maybe a better way to describe this is I assumed (you know what assumptions are) that we could snorkel under into spots of the cave.
 This is not the case; you will float on the surface and swim in a circle if you snorkel.
 If you dive, you can explore what’s hidden beneath.
 Four underwater passages extend from the pool under the opening from 5 feet to 90 feet under the water’s surface.
 The passages contained animal and human remains dating back to approximately 7,500 BC.
 Don’t worry; you will not run into remains; they were removed.